Aditya41150/Google-Form-Auto-Fill-Exension/README.md

 ## Privacy
 - Your mappings are stored locally using Chrome `storage.sync`.
 If you're signed into Chrome, they may sync across your devices with the same profile.
 - No data is sent to any server by this extension.

-## Troubleshooting
-- "Could not reach the content script": refresh the Google Form tab and try again (content scripts attach per-tab).
-- Nothing filled: verify your keys match the form's question text/labels; try shorter keywords; reload the extension and refresh the form.
-- Some inputs are custom: Google Forms UI can change—keep your keys simple and try again.

 ## For Microsoft Edge or Other Chromium Browsers
 - Edge: use `edge://extensions/` for load, reload, and removal; steps are the same.